In the Press

 Review of For Art's Sake Inside the Homes of the Art Dealers

 Tiqui Atencio Demirdjian is a collector of Modern and Contemporary Art and Twentieth-Century Design.
 Since 2005, she has been an Ex-Officio Trustee of the Guggenheim Museum and Chair of its International Director's Council.
-In 2003, she founded the Tate's Latin American Acquisition Committee and has been its Chair since then.
+In 2003, she founded the Tate's Latin American Acquisition Committee.
 She is the author of Could Have, Would Have, Should Have: Inside the World of the Art Collector and, soon to be on the bookshelves, For Art's Sake: Inside the Homes of Art Dealers.